ColDog/consul-scheduler/readme.md

 Task Definition: A collection of _containers_ that can be health checked and should run together.

-Service: An object containing the configuration for running a given _task definition_.
+Deployment: An object containing the configuration required to run a given _task definition_.

+Service: A service is a mapping containing a _cluster_, _deployment_, _container_ and port to resolve these into endpoints.

 Cluster: A logical grouping of _services_.